The Five Chockepoints of Technical AI Adoption Into The Enterprise

 The Flexibility Paradox: How Enterprise “Improvements” Destroyed Core Value

 The most devastating technical failure wasn’t what enterprises didn’t build—it was what they deliberately removed.
-Consumer LLMs like ChatGPT succeeded because they preserved conversational iteration, allowing users to guide and refine outputs through natural dialogue.
+Consumer LLMs like ChatGPT — as explored in the intelligence factory race between AI labs — succeeded because they preserved conversational iteration, allowing users to guide and refine outputs through natural dialogue.
 Users could redirect conversations mid-stream, try multiple approaches, and iterate until they achieved their desired outcome.

 Enterprise implementations systematically stripped away these capabilities in the name of “standardization” and “compliance.”
-They replaced fluid conversations with rigid workflows, transformed natural language interfaces into form fields, and eliminated the very flexibility that made AI worthwhile.
+They replaced fluid conversations with rigid workflows, transformed natural language interface — as explored in the interface layer wars reshaping consumer tech — s into form fields, and eliminated the very flexibility that made AI worthwhile.

 Fixed paths with predetermined outputs replaced generative creativity.
 Template-based responses destroyed the adaptive nature of language models.